tearust/tapp-tutor/README.md

 # Requirements of building TApps
 In this section, we'll list the knowledge and tools you'll need to build TApps.
 ## Tools
+You will need
+- a Linux or Mac.
+- Docker and docker-compose installed
+- Rust compiler
+- Web browser

+to build and run the demo locally.
+If you want too build your own tapp and try to host your own app in your own mining node. you will also need a mining node.
+A mining node is any type of TEA node with CML planted in.
+If you do not own any physical TEA machine, you can rent a Amazon Nitro VM.
+It is a TEA compatible hardware available to rent.
 ## Programming languages
+The demo tea party app is written in
+- Front end, using js and Vue framework
+- Backend and State machien actors are written using Rust that compile to WebAssembly.

+TEA Project doesn't require the developer to use Rust programming language.
+You can use any other programming langauges that compile to WebAssembly.
+But at this moment, to understand our existing demo code, you will need to use Rust langauge.

 ## Architect knowledge
 ## Hardware
++
 # Code walk through
 In this section, we'll walk through the TEA Party application's sample code.